 Ivan authored and co-authored many papers and studies in the field of power systems and was invited speaker at US and international conferences and forums.
 He is very active in industry organizations and is currently chairing future IEEE standard for Transmission Terminations and Joints.
 He is US representative in different capacities in international organizations and standardization bodies CIGRE and IEC.

-Zachary Wassenberg works in substations and augmented technologies, focusing on transmission and distribution engineer-procure-construction (EPC) projects.
-He spearheads investigation and implementation of augmented reality technologies in the utility and construction world and leads Burns & McDonnell’s enterprise augmented technology deployment.
-Zachary earned his bachelor’s degree in electrical engineering with a specialization in power system design at Kansas State University.
+Zachary works in augmented technologies, focusing on innovation program management and enterprise level technology deployments.
+He spearheads investigation and implementation of augmented technologies in the utility and construction world.
+Zachary earned his bachelor’s degree in electrical engineering at Kansas State University and is a Professional Engineer in the State of Kansas.

 Jeff Millar is a Senior Public Safety Specialist with Pacific Gas and Electric Company.
 His role on emergency events is to serve as the PG&E Agency Representative, coordinating and integrating PG&E’s restoration efforts with the public safety agencies’ emergency response.
 Jeff has had a 39 year career in emergency response and resource management and he retired as a Battalion Chief from CAL FIRE in 2011, after 30 years of service.